bm-github/owasp-social-osintlm/README.md

 ✅ **AI-Powered Analysis:** Utilises configurable models via OpenAI-compatible APIs for sophisticated text and image analysis.

+✅ **Accurate Temporal Analysis:** Injects the current, real-world UTC timestamp into every analysis prompt.
+This forces the LLM to understand the timeline of events correctly and prevents it from making errors based on its fixed knowledge cutoff date.

 ✅ **Structured AI Prompts:** Employs detailed system prompts for objective, evidence-based analysis focusing on behavior, semantics, interests, and communication style.

+✅ **Linked Image Analysis:** Each AI-generated image analysis in the final report includes a direct, clickable link to the source image, making it easy to cross-reference and verify findings.

+✅ **Shared Domain Analysis:** Automatically extracts all external links shared by a user, counts the frequency of each domain, and includes a "Top Shared Domains" summary in the final report.
+This reveals the user's information diet, influences, and primary sources.

 ✅ **Vision-Capable Image Analysis:** Analyzes downloaded images (`JPEG, PNG, GIF, WEBP`) for OSINT insights using a vision-enabled LLM, focusing on objective details (setting, objects, people, text, activity).
 Images are pre-processed (e.g., resized to a max dimension like 1536px, first frame of GIFs).

+✅ **Flexible Fetch Control:** Interactively set a default fetch count for all targets.
+Use the `loadmore` command to incrementally fetch more data for specific users, or define a detailed "Fetch Plan" in programmatic mode to specify exact counts per target.

 ✅ **Efficient Media Handling:** Downloads media, stores it locally, handles platform-specific authentication (e.g., Twitter Bearer, Bluesky JWT for CDN), processes Reddit galleries, and resizes large images for analysis.